 Willie Mosconi, John Schmidt, Jayson Shaw each locked down records of 500 or more balls.
 Babe Cranfield claimed what could have been the highest-ever run — but it was never verified.

 Back in 2010 I received a note from reader Dave Capone, who told me about an encounter with the late Hall of Famer Arthur “Babe” Cranfield.
 Cranfield, as you may recall, was the only player ever to have won national junior, amateur and professional titles.
 He also was one of only a handful of humans who may have broken Willie Mosconi’s 526-ball straight pool record, which was set in 1954.

-But, back to Babe Cranfield.
-Mr. Capone, in his 2010 note to me, described racking balls for the legend and said that in the process, he witnessed first hand as Cranfield plowed through 32 consecutive racks.
+No one doubts, however, that Cranfield could put together racks.
+In his 2010 note to me, reader Dave Capone described racking balls for the legend and said that in the process, he witnessed first hand as he plowed through 32 consecutive racks.
 Capone was dumbstruck by the feat.